Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 This is the reality.

-If you look around the country of high tech workers, that's where the unemployment is rising because they can get a lower cost foreign worker.
+That's where the unemployment is rising because they can get a lower-cost foreign worker.

-And on the other hand, Microsoft and Google and HP laying off all those H1B visa type people and instead hiring cheaper, low skilled.
+And on the other hand, Microsoft and Google and HP laying off all of those H-1B visa-type people and instead hiring cheaper, low-skilled.

 I mean, this is a major, major disconnect here.